DeNA/PacketProxy/README.md

 # PacketProxy

 PacketProxy is an open source proxy tool that allows TCP/UDP Traffic to be read.
-It is not limited to just HTTP1 / HTTP2 / HTTPS.
+It is not limited to just HTTP.

 It can be used for development assistance or for risk assessments.